jmerino12/aries-cloudagent-python/demo/AliceWantsAJsonCredential.md

 Copy the "invitation" json text from the Faber shell and paste into the Alice shell to establish a connection between the two agents.

+Now open up two browser windows to the [Faber](http://localhost:8021/api/doc) and [Alice](http://localhost:8031/api/doc) admin api swagger pages.

 Using the Faber admin api, you have to create a DID with the appropriate:

 - DID method ("key" or "sov")
 - key type "ed25519" or "bls12381g2" (corresponding to signature types "Ed25519Signature2018" or "BbsBlsSignature2020")
 - if you use DID method "sov" you must use key type "ed25519"

-"did:sov" must be a public DID, but "did:key" is not
+Note that "did:sov" must be a public DID (i.e. registered on the ledger) but "did:key" is not.

 For example, call the `/wallet/did/create` endpoint with the following payload: